Socialist Soviet Republic of Abkhazia: Economy

 Abkhazia was a major producer of tobacco during the Soviet era.
-In the 1930s, it was responsible for up to 52 percent of the Soviet Union's tobacco exports.
+In the 1930s, it was responsible for up to 52 per cent of the Soviet Union's tobacco exports.
 Other agricultural products, including tea, wine, and citrus fruits—especially tangerines—were produced in large quantities, making Abkhazia one of the most well-off regions in the entire Soviet Union, and considerably richer than Georgia.
 The export of these resources turned the region into "an island of prosperity in a war-ravaged Caucasus".
 Several factories were also built in the region as part of the overall development of the Soviet Union, though they had less impact on the overall economic strength of Abkhazia.

 Abkhazia was also prized as a major holiday destination for both the Soviet elite and the general population.
 Stalin visited annually throughout the 1920s and was joined by his associates from the Kremlin, who used this time to gain his trust.
 As host, Lakoba grew increasingly close to Stalin and became a confidant of his, allowing him to keep his dominant position over Abkhazia.
 This was most apparent when Lakoba refused to implement collectivisation, arguing that there were no kulaks (affluent peasants) in the state.
 Such a policy was defended by Stalin, who said the anti-kulak policy did not "take account of the specific peculiarities of Abkhaz social structure and made the mistake of mechanically transferring Russian models of social engineering to Abkhaz soil".
 Collectivisation was first carried out after Abkhazia was downgraded in 1931, and fully implemented in 1936 after Lakoba's death.

 Throughout the SSR's existence, the Soviet ruble was its official currency.